CS5010/Analyzing-Apartment-Data/Report/Final-Report.md

 4. Append a column to the dataframe with the number of Starbucks within an x (ex: 5) mile radius of each apartment.
 5. Query and analyze the data (including Unit Testing of our code) in the following ways:

-  a.
-Regression analysis with price as the dependent variable
+  1. Regression analysis with price as the dependent variable

-  b.
-Visualize and descriptive statistics
+  2. Visualize and descriptive statistics

-  c.
-Prediction models for determining which city a listing is in based on price, bedrooms, bathrooms, and square feet
+  3. Prediction models for determining which city a listing is in based on price, bedrooms, bathrooms, and square feet

   d.
 Prediction models for the number of bedrooms based on price and bathrooms